 The Board sets the remuneration policies in line with the Company's business strategy and approves the executive compensation framework based on the key principle of linking pay to performance.
 The Board has access to independent remuneration consultants to advise as required.

-In FY 2015, the ERCC appointed an independent remuneration consultant, Mercer (Singapore) Pte Ltd, to provide professional advice on board and executive remuneration.
+In FY 2016, the ERCC continued with the appointment of an independent remuneration consultant, Mercer (Singapore) Pte Ltd, to provide professional advice on Board and executive remuneration.
 The consultant is not related to the Company or any of its Directors.
 In its deliberations, the ERCC also took into consideration industry practices and norms in compensation.

-Remuneration for key management personnel comprises a fixed component, a variable cash component, a share-based component and market-related benefits:
+Remuneration for key management personnel comprises fixed components, variable cash components, share-based components and employee benefits:

-The variable cash component comprises the Balanced Scorecard Bonus Plan (BSBP) and Economic Value-Added (EVA)- based Incentive Plan (EBIP).
+The variable cash components comprise the Balanced Scorecard Bonus Plan (BSBP) and Economic Value-Added (EVA)- based Incentive Plan (EBIP).

 Balance Scorecard Bonus Plan